Styop9796/align_exam/README.md

-# Employee identification and document character recogonition
+# Employee identification and document character recognition

 We need to create 2 separate services.